nmtriefl/nmtriefl/README.md

 Front-end Developer
 -------------------

-I’m a passionate Frontend Developer with handson experience in ReactJS and modern web technologies.
+I’m a passionate Frontend Developer with hands-on experience in ReactJS and modern web technologies.
 I’ve built user-friendly interfaces for real-world projects like a job-seeking platform and a classroom management system.
 I focus on clean code, responsive design, and delivering smooth user experiences.
 Always eager to learn and grow in a collaborative environment.

 * 🌍  I'm based in HCMC, Vietnam
 * ✉️  You can contact me at [nmtri.efl@gmail.com](mailto:nmtri.efl@gmail.com)